intel/pepc/docs/pepc-power.rst

 Use target CPU specification options to specify the subset of CPUs, cores, dies, or packages.

 **-o** *OUTFILE*, **--outfile** *OUTFILE*
-   Name of the file to save the settings to.
+   Name of the file to save the settings to (print to standard output by default).

 Subcommand *'restore'*
 ======================